Call Us On:

 Business Partnerships – Breaking Up Is Hard To Do

-Our client was a sheep farmer.
-She originally had her own farm in the North of England, but after she met and married Mr D – also a farmer – they joined their separate businesses together and bought a farm near Monmouth.
-After a few years, the client was running the farm on her own, and Mr D was no longer doing farm work and had started working for a haulage firm.
+Our client was a sheep farmer and originally had her own farm in the North of England, but after she met and married Mr D – also a farmer – they joined their separate businesses together and bought a farm near Monmouth.
+After a few years the client was running the farm on her own, whilst Mr D had started working for a haulage firm and was no longer doing farm work or involved in the day to day running of it.

-Selling the farm assets and business would have been a disaster for the client.
+Selling the farm assets and business would have been a disaster for our client.
 She had spent her working life building up her flock.
-While her husband had been a partner in name, she was the one who had done the early mornings and late nights, had been out in all weathers, and had expanded and grown the business.
-It would be very unfair for all that hard work to come to nothing.
-But the client’s problem was that she did not have the funds to pay 50% of the value of the business to her husband.
+While her husband had been a partner in name, she was the one who had done the early mornings and late nights, had been out in all weathers and had expanded and grown the business.
+It would be very unfair for all that hard work to come to nothing but the client’s problem was that she did not have the funds to pay 50% of the value of the business to her husband.

-There was no way of resisting Mr D’s claim: because there was no agreement, the default position was that he could indeed demand the sale of the business assets or a 50% share.
+There was no way of resisting Mr D’s claim because there was no agreement; the default position was that he could demand the sale of the business assets or a 50% share of the farm.
 A partnership agreement could have set out the shares each of them had in the business.

 However we set out to negotiate a settlement of the claim.
-After discussions with his solicitors, we found out that he had no need of the payment as a lump sum, and would be willing to receive it over a number of years.
-The client realised that she could raise sum funds by selling some of her sheep and some of the farm’s vehicles and equipment, and so could make the first two years’ payments from that.
+After discussions with the husband’s solicitors, we found out that he had no need of a lump sum payment and would be willing to receive what was owed spread over a number of years.
+The client realised that she could raise sum funds by selling some of her sheep and some of the farm’s equipment, thus she could make the first two years’ payments from that.
 Her accountant advised her that on current trends she should be able to make enough profit to pay Mr D the remaining payments in the years after that.

 The result was that our client kept the farm and is thriving.
-She is minus a husband, but after a few years will be the sole owner of the farm business.
+She is minus a husband but after a few years she will be the sole owner of the farm business.

 This case underlines the importance of a partnership agreement which sets out ownership shares, and the process for a partner leaving the partnership.